erjjones/seasonsjs/README.md

 | Firestorm                         |
 | Cloud                             |
 |                                   |
-*__Note__ special seasons will not be included in seasons.js until future releases.*
+*__Note__ special seasons isn't currently implemented in seasons.js, sorry.
+We will work quickly to implement this feature in a future release.*

 ###Southern Hemisphere Countries

 *The following countries are either entirely or mostly in the Southern Hemisphere per [Wikipedia](http://en.wikipedia.org/wiki/Southern_Hemisphere).*

-*We will only key off of this list for Southern Hemisphere otherwise it will default to Northern Hemisphere.*
+*We will only key off of this list which contains countries in the Southern Hemisphere.
+If we don't find your country code we will assume the country is in the Northern Hemisphere.*

 |                                   | Country Code                 |
 |:----------------------------------|:-----------------------------|